Update you browser

 Term 3

-The Independent Research Project develops and extends your independent research practice, culminating in a dissertation as well as an oral presentation, student symposium and publication, and statement of practice.
+The Independent Research Project develops and extends your independent research practice, culminating in a dissertation as well as an oral presentation, participation in the student Symposium and Publication, and a final Presentation of Practice.

 Term 1

-The Artefacts in History: Doing Object-led History This unit develops your fundamental skills for undertaking historical research through artefact analysis, and your wider understanding of the purpose and significance of object-led research.
-In this term you'll explore analysis of different object types using core theoretical approaches and archival/primary resources.
+This unit develops your fundamental skills for undertaking historical research through artefact analysis, exploring and analysing different object types using core theoretical approaches and archival/primary resources.

 Term 2